King Sound Studio provides high quality digital audio recording at competitive rates to suit your project and deadlines:

 We are also happy to help with arrangements from compositions and harmonies right through to brass section parts.
 Please contact us for further information and pricing.

-“I was a bit anxious about coming into the studio with the material I’d only worked on at home; but the guys at King Sound Studio were great and put me at ease immediately.
-The result is something far better than I ever imagined – credit to John and Chris for being so patient with me!”
+“I was a bit anxious about coming into the studio with the material I’d only worked on at home; but the team at King Sound Studio were great and put me at ease immediately.
+The result is something far better than I ever imagined – credit to the guys for being so patient with me!”

 Your studio session is booked.
 Your adrenalin is racing.
 You’re going to record your works – your ‘masterpiece’!
 And you want it to be EPIC.

 You don’t want to waste a second.

 Preparation is key.
 In order to make the most of your recording experience, before you arrive, take the time to prepare for your visit.
 There are many things to consider ahead of your session; some may seem obvious, others less so.